Small Business HQ

 The cherry on top is that businesses can always upgrade to off-the-shelf CRM services later.

-Top CRM Tools You Can Choose From in 2024
+Top CRM Tools You Can Choose From in 2025

 Moreover, most CRM systems can handle customer contact management, basic sales pipeline management, email integration, and templates.
-Additional features like customer segmentation, email marketing, sales management, lead generation, API integration, and even a mobile app can usually only be availed with advanced CRM systems.
+Additional features like customer segmentation, email marketing, sales management, lead generation, API integration, and even a mobile app can usually only be availed of with advanced CRM systems.

-Here are the top CRM systems you can choose from in 2024:
+Here are the top CRM systems you can choose from in 2025:

 1. Salesforce